nikitababko/messenger-skeleton/README.md

-Messenger skeleton from which you can build a full-fledged application .
+### Messenger skeleton from which you can build a full-fledged application.